openbroadcaster/quick-start/index.md

 1. Select the file you want to upload.

-1. Fill in minimal info for Artist and Title.
+1. Fill in mandatory info for Artist and Title.

 1. Save